 Publication DateFebruary 2015

-Author(s)Mark R. Lindblad, Roberto G. Quercia, Sarah F. Riley, Yi Li
+Author(s)Mark R. Lindblad, Roberto G. Quercia, Sarah Riley, Yi Li

-We first summarize the CAPS data collection progress and then consider attrition concerns and the extent to which 2014 survey completers are representative of baseline respondents and other Self-Help Community Advantage Program (CAP) borrowers.
-We find that males continue to be the most likely to attrit from the survey.
+By first summarizing the CAPS data collection progress, then considering attrition concerns and the extent to which 2014 survey completers are representative of baseline respondents and other Self-Help Community Advantage Program (CAP) borrowers, we find that males continue to be the most likely to attrit from the survey.